endeavourhealth-discovery/IMAPI/docs/TermSearch.md

 Paging is suppported in an approximate manner.

-Results are sorted according firstly by whether the matched term starts with the entered term and then by length as the shorter terms tend to be higher level concepts.
+Results are sorted according firstly by whether the matched term starts from the entered term and then by length as the shorter terms tend to be higher level concepts.

 The API accepts a Request document, which is a JSON document containing a number of filters.